-This years IMTX 70.3 marked my 4th Half Ironman distance event.
-With each race I’ve learned something new and have used that knowledge to improve my overall experience.
+This year IMTX 70.3 marked my 4th Half Ironman distance event.
+With each race, I’ve learned something new and have used that knowledge to improve my overall experience.
 This year my goal time was sub 5 hours.
 I believe this is achievable with the strength improvements I’ve been able to make as well as racing smarter in general.
 I didn’t achieve my goal this time around and I’ll go into that in detail further down the report.
-A big part of what I’ve learned for long distance events is in how I’m organized.
+A big part of what I’ve learned from long distance events is how I’m organized.

 Looking back on my race reports shows that I’ve had incremental improvements in the way I organize everything needed for race weekend which also relates to how much sleep I’m able to get the night before.
 Rest is tough enough with three little boys and traveling let alone all the stress and concerns around a long distance race.

 One of the biggest lessons I’ve learned doing endurance events is that as long as I have a pair of goggles, my bike and some shoes I’ll be “OK”.
 I have the training and the will to finish.

 The training is what prepares you.
 The race is the celebration of your efforts.
 With that, your attitude is what lets you adjust to whatever is thrown at you on race day.
 Case in point, check out my Ironman Texas full distance from last year.
 The course was changed the day before.
 This made for a chaotic race morning for everyone.
 The water temperature was in the 80’s.
 The bike course had almost as many turns as it did miles and all of my nutrition was lost on a single bump.
 The run got hit by a micro cell of severe weather that caused the race to be stopped due to high winds, lightning, and hail with a temperature drop of close to 30 degrees.
 After surviving all that you learn what you can deal with mentally.
 Not everyone on the course was able to adjust and you could pick these athletes out of the crowd because they looked stressed and panicked.